Can I Invoice a Company as an Individual?

 Make it look professional

-Whether you opt for paper invoice or the digital mode of invoicing, it should look professional.
-Include a logo if you have.
+Whether you opt for a paper invoice or the digital mode of invoicing, it should look professional.
+Include a logo if you have one.
 Also, ensure you generate an invoice following your brand colours and using professional fonts.

 The invoice should predominantly include: